STATE OF ORIGIN GAME II LOCKED IN FOR ANZ STADIUM WEDNESDAY 11 NOVEMBER 2020

 “It’s been a substantial amount of work by the NRL, SATC, SA Health and Adelaide Oval to develop a plan to make this happen for the fans.
 It is a terrific outcome and we can’t wait to welcome the first game of the State of Origin to Adelaide, and to help celebrate their 40th anniversary of Origin matches,” he said.

-NSW Minister for Jobs, Investment, Tourism and Western Sydney Stuart Ayres said ANZ Stadium would set the scene for a blockbuster battle for week two of the new State of Origin format.
+NSW Minister for Jobs, Investment, Tourism and Western Sydney Stuart Ayres said Stadium Australia would set the scene for a blockbuster battle for week two of the new State of Origin format.

 Queensland Tourism Minister Kate Jones said the matches would be well received by locals and intrastate visitors.